TheRealDelep/sdl-template/README.md

 The first time you build the project (or if you delete the CMakeCache.txt) you may want to specify another generator and compiler than your os default.

-You can specify another generator with the -G option. ```cmake -G --help``` to see the list of available generators.
+You can specify another generator with the -G option.
+Run ```cmake -G --help``` to see the list of available generators.

 You can specify the compiler to use using ```-DCMAKE_C_COMPILER=<compiler>``` and ```-DCMAKE_CXX_COMPILER=<compiler>```